leomonzondev/leob4rr0s/README.md

 ## 🙋‍♂️ About Me

-- 🌱 I’m currently learning **Full Stack Development, Phyton, and CyberSecurity**
+- 🌱 I’m currently learning **Full Stack Development, and CyberSecurity**

 - 👨‍💻 All of my projects are available at **[My Portfolio](#)**